jeremynoesen/AISpongeLite/README.md

 ## About

-AI Sponge Lite is a Discord bot that generates audio-only AI Sponge episodes with transcripts inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).
+AI Sponge Lite is a Discord bot that generates AI Sponge audio episodes, chats, and TTS inspired by [AI Sponge Rehydrated](https://aisponge.riskivr.com/).

-### Characters

-The available characters are SpongeBob, Patrick, Squidward, Gary, Sandy, Mr. Krabs, Plankton, Karen, Mrs. Puff, Squilliam, Larry, Bubble Bass, Bubble Buddy, DoodleBob, and the French Narrator.
-Some characters will sound different from Rehydrated due to them using private models.
+Available characters include SpongeBob, Patrick, Squidward, Gary, Sandy, Mr. Krabs, Plankton, Karen, Mrs. Puff, Squilliam, Larry, Bubble Bass, Bubble Buddy, DoodleBob, and French Narrator.
+Some characters will sound different from Rehydrated due to them using local models.
+There are also many character alts that can only appear in episodes when mentioned in topics, which are up to you to discover!

-### Background Music

-The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, Seaweed, Hello Sailor (b), Drunken Sailor, Stars and Games, Comic Walk, Gator, and the Rock Bottom music from Rehydrated.
-One of these is chosen at random per episode.
-There is also a rare chance that Grass Skirt Chase, Sneaky Snitch, or the Better Call Saul opening will be chosen as a callback to the original AI Sponge.

-### Sound Effects

-The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, dolphin, bonk, fling, kick, squish, kiss, dramatic cue, car passing by, "My leg!", "Oh brother this guy stinks!", "Boo you stink!", and "You what?".
-One or more of these are chosen at random to play at random points in each episode.
-If it is raining, lightning strikes with randomized intensity may occur as well.
-Every episode begins with the bubbles transition sound.
-Sound effects triggered by words are burps, bouncing balls, gunshots, molotovs, and bombs.

-### Ambiance

-The available ambiance includes underwater sounds, night crickets, and silence.
-One of these is chosen at random to play in the background of each episode below all other sounds.
-Rain sounds with randomized intensity also have a chance to play on top of the other ambiance sounds.

-### Random Events

-The available random events are speech cutoffs and loud events.
-Both of these can happen in an episode any number of times and will appear in the transcript.
-Loud events also occur when Loudward and Loudton speak, and when a line generates in all caps.
-Cutoffs also occur anytime a line ends with an em dash, en dash, or a hyphen.

-### Strokes

-Lite supports all strokes, which are when FakeYou glitches out and generates abnormal audio.
-The volumes of characters are normalized, so strokes will not be full volume.

 ## Usage